msch0304/kotlin-workshop-sample/README.md

 - stage the change and commit it
 - checkout the square branch, rebase it to he main-branch
 - merge the square-bracnh into the master

+## Second Exercise

+- create a branch "test" and switch to it
+- implement the tests
+- run the tests with gradle
+- merge into master